SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

 5. Consul installed, with agent running in -dev mode.
 6. Vault installed, with agent running locally in production mode.
 7. Vault configured to provide Dynamic Secrets for MySQL Database via HTTP API
-8. EnvConsul installed
+8. EnvConsul installed and working on the CLI.
-9. Vault & Envconsul configured to Serve Dynamic Secrets via Subprocess.
+9. EnvConsul configured to Serve Dynamic Secrets via Subprocess.
+10. App.py script configured with correct vault policy token information.

 ## 1. Clone Git Repository to Your Machine via CLI: